mikem23/tarpym/README.md

 ```

 # limitations

+This is **proof-of-concept** code and should not be used for real work.

 We use cpio to write the payload, so we cannot write the modified format that
 rpm uses for files > 4GB.